mebius5/voiceit/README.md

-##VoiceIt: A Music social media application.
+###VoiceIt: A Music social media application.

+##The Gist:
 VoiceIt is an Android application that allows user to record, discover, and share 30-second sound clips.

+##The Developers:

 VoiceIt was built by Leonardo Fontes, Seung Jae Paik, Sarah Sukardi, and Grady Xiao for Johns Hopkins' Spring 2016 User Interfaces & Mobile Applications class.

-Features:
+##The Premise:

+Users create clips, recording directly through the device, which has a 30-second countdown timer that stops after 30 seconds have elapsed.
+Their media posts then appear on a news feed where they can view them in reverse chronological order.
+Users can then like others' media posts and delete only their own posts.
+They can also change their profile picture, their account name, as well as change and delete their password.

+##Features:

 There are only three activities for this application:
-Login Activity
+#Login Activity
-Register Activity
+#Register Activity
-Main Activity
+#Main Activity

-Main Activity contains the toolbar, action overflow bar, and the button tabs. <br>
+#Main Activity contains the toolbar, action overflow bar, and the button tabs. <br>
 These elements can be effectively reused by the fragments contained within MainActivity.

-Fragments (w.
+##Fragments (w.
 Neat Features):

-HomeFeedFragment: (Shows the posts of all users)
+#HomeFeedFragment: (Shows the posts of all users)
 <ul>
   <li> Uses the Firebase Recycler View to automatically update the list whenever a post is changed, added, or deleted.
 Notice that each post is displayed in reverse-chronological order.
   <li> Calculates the timestamp of the post automatically every single time you pull up homefeed or when a child is added